golang/go/gopls/doc/vscode.md

 "go.languageServerFlags": [
     "-rpc.trace", // for more detailed debug logging "serve",
-    "--debug=localhost:6060", // to investigate memory usage, see profiles ],
+    "--debug=localhost:6060", // Optional: to investigate memory usage, see profiles ],
 ```